 Do NPL programs violate the network invariants?
-After writing the NPL programs, the operators may be concerned by the correctness of the programs, i.e., will they violate the network invariants like reachability?
+Operators may be concerned by the correctness of the NPL programs, i.e., will they violate the invariants like reachability?
 This concern is unnecessary when there is only one program, as most NPLs do not allow the operators to specify an intent with a loop or blackhole.
 However, when there are multiple programs, potentially written in different NPLs, the conflicts may lead to a violation of the network invariant.
 With CODER, the operators can verify the invariants by simply compiling the composite NTAs of all programs.
 And if CODER can find a feasible solution, it means that the programs are compatible and the network invariants can be assured.